 Since office-to-residential permitted development rights were made permanent, office space in major UK cities has become more expensive and harder to find.
 Vacant property security companies like Oaksure Property Protection can heavily reduce expensive business rates adding even more value to property.

-In response, many businesses are tapping into the potential of flexible workspace.
+In response, many businesses are tapping into the potential of the flexible workspace.
 By allowing employees to telecommute or hot desk, the need for permanent office space is reduced.
 Embracing flexible office space or renting short-term lets when required can help a business to avoid soaring office costs.

 Employees need little encouragement to telecommute, 36 per cent of people would shun a pay rise in favour of being able to work from home.
 Allowing staff to telecommute instead of driving into work could also reduce carbon emissions by over 51 million metric tons a year.